 If there is anything that this comparison proves, it is the one tremendous difference between the two stories, a difference which casts huge doubt upon the accuracy of the Nephite story.
 And that difference can be seen in museums and archaeological sites all over Europe: The Romans left behind millions of artifacts, from everyday coins, kitchen utensils and pots to glorious art and architecture.
+They left inscriptions in their language everywhere.
 Their historical record is also confirmed by hundreds of independent contemporary written records.

 But the Nephites?
 Nothing even vaguely similar.
 Nothing.
 No museum has any Nephite artifact.
 No art.
 No architecture.
 No records other than the Book of Mormon, which is accepted as history by not a single non-Mormon historian.

 Why not?
 One would think that the archaeological and historical record of two great ancient peoples, contemporaries, spanning a thousand years, would leave similar signs of their existence behind.
 No one doubts the existence of the Romans for that thousand years, or the essential accuracy of their history.
 Everyone but the Mormons themselves disbelieves the story of the Nephites.